sundarram1608/nlp_projects/README.md

   This subtask was approached as a Multiple Choice problem where the input is the nonsensical statement and the three possible explanations, and the output is a label indicating which of the reasons is the correct one.

-- **SubTask C**
+- **SubTask C**<br>
-  Given two similar statements that differ by only a few words, select the statement of the two that does not make sense.<br> For example, within the statements below, *Statement 2* is the nonsensical statement:<br>
-     -- *Statement 1*: He put a turkey into the fridge.
+  Given a statement that does not make sense, generate the reason why this statement does not make sense.
+For each nonsensical statement, three valid reasons are given as reference:<br>
-     -- *Statement 2*: He put an elephant into the fridge. <br>
+    -- *Statement*: He put an elephant into the fridge.
+    -- *Reason A*: An elephant is much bigger than a fridge.
+    -- *Reason B*: A fridge is much smaller than an elephant.
+    -- *Reason C*: Most of the fridges aren't large enough to contain an elephant.<br>

+  This subtask was approached as a Sequence-to-Sequence problem where the input is the nonsensical statement and the output is a valid reason.

 For all these subtasks, Pre-trained Language Model [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta), a model that uses **BERT**'s architecture was fine-tuned with [Transformers](https://huggingface.co/docs/transformers/index) library of Huggingface.<br>